grace-ac/sr320.github.io/_posts/2020-01-06-January-goals.md

 ---

 ## Crab
-- Concentrate the 6 new pooled crab samples (recieved that sample kit of the RNA Clean and Concentrator -5 kit from Zymo)
+- Concentrate the 6 new pooled crab samples (recieved that sample kit of the RNA Clean and Concentrator -5 kit from Zymo -- have a lot of time tomorrow to work on this)
 - Submit 6 new pooled samples (to NWGC because we have the quote from them)
 - Work on new results for AMSS presentation (my talk needs to be done by Monday, January 27th)